unfoldedcircle/core-api/doc/entities/entity_remote.md

 }
 ```

-- If an entity command is used it's recommended to prefix it with the entity type to use the same naming convention as
+- If an entity command is used, it's recommended to prefix it with the entity type to use the same naming convention as
   in the Core-API.
   - Using the fully qualified command name might make it easier in the integration driver to distinguish the commands.
   - A missing entity type prefix is automatically added when an available remote-entity is configured in Remote Two.
   - When working with the Core-API, for example reconfiguring a button mapping, the fully qualified command name is
     required.

-Recommended fully-qualified entity command name:
+Recommended fully qualified entity command name:
 ```json
 {
   "cmd_id": "remote.send_cmd",